Introduction to Debt Collection

 Chase Receivables is a third-party debt collection agency headquartered in Sonoma, California.
 With over 65 years in business, it assists creditors in recovering unpaid debts.
 While legitimate, consumers have scrutinized its collection methods.

 The Better Business Bureau (BBB) has reported 18 formal complaints against the agency in the last three years.
+The BBB’s mission is to advance marketplace trust by ensuring accurate information and fostering confidence among consumers in their business interactions.
 While these complaints don’t prove wrongdoing, they highlight the need to stay vigilant and know your rights when interacting with their representatives.

 Is Chase Receivables a Scam?